Updated: April 2023

-I made a few changes, mainly because I wanted to use all my blueberries (about 1 ¼ cups of fairly small berries instead of the 1 cup called for).
-Also, I only had ¾ cup of sour cream (instead of the 1 C called for), so used ¼ cup of buttermilk to finish off the cup.
+I made a few adaptations to the recipe, mainly because I wanted to use all my blueberries (about 1 ¼ cups of fairly small berries instead of the 1 cup called for).
+I also added a little buttermilk because it always makes a cake better.

 - Crumb Topping: